michael-wall/site-page-scraper/GOGO_SHELL_README.md

 - **siteId**: The siteId of the Site to be crawled - get this from Site Settings > Site Configuration.
 - **relativeUrlPrefix**: The base URL used when validating relative URLs e.g. https://mw.com
 - **publicLayoutUrlPrefix**: The base URL used when accessing the Public Pages of the Site e.g. https://mw.com/web/intranet
-- **privateLayoutUrlPrefix**: The base URL used when accessing the Private Pages of the Site e.g. https://mw.com/group/intranet
 - **cookieDomain**: The Cookie Domain for the credentials.
 See 'Crawler User Account' section.

 ## Site Page Crawler Custom Gogo Shell Command > Crawler User Account for crawlPagesAsUser ##